Skip to main content

 • cultural immersion opportunities

-Appreciate the challenges of global business and apply your MBA learning in international environments.
+You'll develop your appreciation of the challenges of global business, and apply your learning in international environments.

-Compete in Global Business Competitions with peers from other high-ranking universities.
-You'll work virtually across time zones and continents with learners from our global partner institutions.
-Together you will solve live business challenges and meet virtually with corporate clients.
-You'll benefit from academic mentors in the participating partner institutions.
+You can compete in Global Business Competitions with peers from other high-ranking universities.
+You'll work virtually with learners from our partner institutions across the world.
+Together you'll solve live business challenges and meet with corporate clients.

 • inspiring keynote speakers